Books For Medical Students: 6 Must Read Titles

 This book is less serious than those above, but no less essential.
 This satirical view of medicine is still relevant nearly 40 years later.
 Some things in medicine never change and this book highlights them all perfectly in an over the top manner.
 Maybe not one to mention in your interview directly, but is incredibly thought provoking about the flaws in modern medicine.

-The above books are just a start and is by no means an exhaustive list of the best medical books to read.
-These are just the five I would recommend (and have recommended) to anyone interested in medicine.
-If you can’t find time to read them all then pick the ones that appeal to you the most.
+The above books are just a start and are by no means an exhaustive list of the best medical books to read.
+These are just the six that we would recommend (and have recommended) to anyone interested in medicine.
+If you can’t find time to read them all, then pick the ones that appeal to you the most.
+If you’re interested in finding books from adjacent subjects, our guide to Wider Reading features plenty more reading lists for all the major subjects

-These books will help you to stand out from the crowd when discussing interests during interviews and applications; but what about the more important aspects of you application like the UKCAT/ BMAT and medical interview?
+These books will help you to stand out from the crowd when discussing interests during interviews and applications, although it’s important to ensure your grades and UCAT performance are still strong.
+UniAdmissions is here to help you with that!

 0 +